 USING a 24 PIN PSU with 20 PIN BOARD.

 Many new ATX12V v2 compliant PC power supplies come with a dual 24/20 (sometimes called 20+4) connector for backward compatibility.
 It has the last four pins on a detachable section that slips out, so you can plug it into an older motherboard (see the diagram above).
 Just don't plug the remaining 4-pin piece anywhere- it is not compatible with any other circuits!
 If your PSU happens to have a solid 24-pin connector, you can still try to insert it into 20-pin slot with the last four pins hanging over the edge of the board's connector.
 Alternatively, you can buy a 24 to 20 pin adapter.
-To check compatibility of a specific model see Intel's database of tested PSU.
+To check compatibility of a specific model see Intel's database and selector of tested PSU.

 The only potential problem with using a new PSU with an old computer is today's PSUs usually do not provide minus 5V output (they either don't have the white wire going to pin 20 at all, or they leave it not connected inside).
 Even some of ATX-I PSUs may not have "-5V", which was made optional in ATX12V version 1.2 spec as of 2002.
 The minus 5V rail was used by ISA cards.
 It was phased out when ISA were replaced by PCI.
 If you have an old computer with ISA slots, it will still need this buss.
 In this case, if you can't find a power supply with such a rail, you can derive it from -12V by adding a negative linear regulator such as MC79M05.
 Since minus 5V buss can draw up to 0.3A current according to ATX spec v.1, this regulator will dissipate up to (12-5)×0.3=2.1W.
 This may be too much for a stand alone device, so may you need to attach it to a little heatsink.